Ian86Myers/Ian86Myers/README.md

   - Ensured reliable performance by implementing robust error handling for various scenarios.

 - **React Helper Icon Component:**
-The React component enhances the GPA-Web project's user interface with dynamic data, a feature to gather current user tokens, display them in a ToolTip, and grant access to read external files.:
+The React component enhances the GPA-Web project's user interface with dynamic data, a feature to gather current user tokens, display them in a ToolTip, and grant access to read external files.
    ***Key Functions:***
     - **`verifyHelpers`:**
       - Asynchronously verifies Helpers and filters responses for Helpers running on AFS/GPFS.